evilsocket/shellz/README.md

 }
 ```

-Once you have your shell and identity files ready, you can list them by running the command:
+**Examples**

+List available identities and shells:

   shellz -list

+Run the command `id` on each shell:

+  shellz -run id

-Now you can use shellz to run a command on a single machine:
+Run the command `id` on a single shell named `machineA`:

+  shellz -run id -on machineA

+Run the command `id` on `machineA` and `machineB`:

-    shellz -run uptime -on media-server
+  shellz -run id -on 'machineA, machineB'

-or on multiple at once:
+Run the command `uptime` on every shell and append all outputs to the `all.txt` file:

-    shellz -run uptime -on "media-server, tnas"
+  shellz -run uptime -to all.txt

-or on all of them:
+Run the command `uptime` on every shell and save each outputs to a different file using per-shell data:

-    shellz -run uptime
+  shellz -run uptime -to "{{.Identity.Username}}\_{{.Name}}.txt"

 For a list of all available flags and some usage examples just type `shellz` without arguments.